MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Federated Learning; Blockchain.
   - <details><summary>Digest</summary> We conduct a comprehensive survey of the literature on blockchained FL (BCFL).
 First, we investigate how blockchain can be applied to federal learning from the perspective of system composition.
 Then, we analyze the concrete functions of BCFL from the perspective of mechanism design and illustrate what problems blockchain addresses specifically for FL.
 We also survey the applications of BCFL in reality.
 Finally, we discuss some challenges and future research directions.

+- Smart Contract Vulnerability Detection: From Pure Neural Network to Interpretable Graph Feature and Expert Pattern Fusion. [[paper]](https://arxiv.org/abs/2106.09282)
+  - Zhenguang Liu, Peng Qian, Xiang Wang, Lei Zhu, Qinming He, Shouling Ji. *IJCAI 2021*
+  - Key Word: Smart Contract Vulnerability Detection.
+  - <details><summary>Digest</summary> We explore combining deep learning with expert patterns in an explainable fashion.
+Specifically, we develop automatic tools to extract expert patterns from the source code.
+We then cast the code into a semantic graph to extract deep graph features.
+Thereafter, the global graph feature and local expert patterns are fused to cooperate and approach the final prediction, while yielding their interpretable weights.

+- Eth2Vec: Learning Contract-Wide Code Representations for Vulnerability Detection on Ethereum Smart Contracts. [[paper]](https://arxiv.org/abs/2101.02377)
+  - Nami Ashizawa, Naoto Yanai, Jason Paul Cruz, Shingo Okamura.
+  - Key Word: Ethereum; Natural Language Processing; Security Analysis.
+  - <details><summary>Digest</summary> Ethereum smart contracts are programs that run on the Ethereum blockchain, and many smart contract vulnerabilities have been discovered in the past decade.
+Many security analysis tools have been created to detect such vulnerabilities, but their performance decreases drastically when codes to be analyzed are being rewritten.
+In this paper, we propose Eth2Vec, a machine-learning-based static analysis tool for vulnerability detection, with robustness against code rewrites in smart contracts.

 ### Interactions with Blockchain: 2020

 - When Federated Learning Meets Blockchain: A New Distributed Learning Paradigm. [[paper]](https://arxiv.org/abs/2009.09338)
   - Chuan Ma, Jun Li, Ming Ding, Long Shi, Taotao Wang, Zhu Han, H. Vincent Poor.
   - Key Word: Federated Leraning; Blockchain.
   - <details><summary>Digest</summary> This work investigates a blockchain assisted decentralized FL (BLADE-FL) framework, which can well prevent the malicious clients from poisoning the learning process, and further provides a self-motivated and reliable learning environment for clients.
 In detail, the model aggregation process is fully decentralized and the tasks of training for FL and mining for blockchain are integrated into each participant.

+- A Blockchain-based Decentralized Federated Learning Framework with Committee Consensus. [[paper]](https://arxiv.org/abs/2004.00773)
+  - Yuzheng Li, Chuan Chen, Nan Liu, Huawei Huang, Zibin Zheng, Qiang Yan.
+  - Key Word: Blockchain; Smart Contracts; Federated Learning.
+  - <details><summary>Digest</summary> Federated learning has been widely studied and applied to various scenarios.
+In mobile computing scenarios, federated learning protects users from exposing their private data, while cooperatively training the global model for a variety of real-world applications.
+However, the security of federated learning is increasingly being questioned, due to the malicious clients or central servers' constant attack to the global model or user privacy data.
+To address these security issues, we proposed a decentralized federated learning framework based on blockchain, i.e., a Blockchain-based Federated Learning framework with Committee consensus (BFLC).
+The framework uses blockchain for the global model storage and the local model update exchange.

+### Interactions with Blockchain: 2019

+- A blockchain-orchestrated Federated Learning architecture for healthcare consortia. [[paper]](https://arxiv.org/abs/1910.12603)
+  - Jonathan Passerat-Palmbach, Tyler Farnan, Robert Miller, Marielle S. Gross, Heather Leigh Flannery, Bill Gleim.
+  - Key Word: Blockchain; Federated Learning; Healthcare.
+  - <details><summary>Digest</summary> We propose a novel architecture for federated learning within healthcare consortia.
+At the heart of the solution is a unique integration of privacy preserving technologies, built upon native enterprise blockchain components available in the Ethereum ecosystem.
+We show how the specific characteristics and challenges of healthcare consortia informed our design choices, notably the conception of a new Secure Aggregation protocol assembled with a protected hardware component and an encryption toolkit native to Ethereum.
+Our architecture also brings in a privacy preserving audit trail that logs events in the network without revealing identities.

+- BAFFLE : Blockchain Based Aggregator Free Federated Learning. [[paper]](https://arxiv.org/abs/1909.07452)
+  - Paritosh Ramanan, Kiyoshi Nakayama.
+  - Key Word: Blockchain; Smart Contracts; Federated Learning.
+  - <details><summary>Digest</summary> A key aspect of Federated Learning (FL) is the requirement of a centralized aggregator to maintain and update the global model.
+However, in many cases orchestrating a centralized aggregator might be infeasible due to numerous operational constraints.
+In this paper, we introduce BAFFLE, an aggregator free, blockchain driven, FL environment that is inherently decentralized.
+BAFFLE leverages Smart Contracts (SC) to coordinate the round delineation, model aggregation and update tasks in FL.
+BAFFLE boosts computational performance by decomposing the global parameter space into distinct chunks followed by a score and bid strategy.

+- Machine Learning in/for Blockchain: Future and Challenges. [[paper]](https://arxiv.org/abs/1909.06189)
+  - Fang Chen, Hong Wan, Hua Cai, Guang Cheng.
+  - Key Word: Blockchain; Bitcoin; Deep Learning; Reinforcement Learning.
+  - <details><summary>Digest</summary> Machine learning and blockchain are two of the most noticeable technologies in recent years.
+The first one is the foundation of artificial intelligence and big data, and the second one has significantly disrupted the financial industry.
+Both technologies are data-driven, and thus there are rapidly growing interests in integrating them for more secure and efficient data sharing and analysis.
+In this paper, we review the research on combining blockchain and machine learning technologies and demonstrate that they can collaborate efficiently and effectively.
+In the end, we point out some future directions and expect more researches on deeper integration of the two promising technologies.

+- Biometric Template Storage with Blockchain: A First Look into Cost and Performance Tradeoffs. [[paper]](https://arxiv.org/abs/1904.13128)
+  - Oscar Delgado-Mohatar, Julian Fierrez, Ruben Tolosana, Ruben Vera-Rodriguez.
+  - Key Word: Smart Contracts; Biometric Template Storage.
+  - <details><summary>Digest</summary> We explore practical tradeoffs in blockchain-based biometric template storage.
+We first discuss opportunities and challenges in the integration of blockchain and biometrics, with emphasis in biometric template storage and protection, a key problem in biometrics still largely unsolved.
+Blockchain technologies provide excellent architectures and practical tools for securing and managing the sensitive and private data stored in biometric templates, but at a cost.
+We explore experimentally the key tradeoffs involved in that integration, namely: latency, processing time, economic cost, and biometric performance.

+- ARCHANGEL: Tamper-proofing Video Archives using Temporal Content Hashes on the Blockchain. [[paper]](https://arxiv.org/abs/1904.12059)
+  - Tu Bui, Daniel Cooper, John Collomosse, Mark Bell, Alex Green, John Sheridan, Jez Higgins, Arindra Das, Jared Keller, Olivier Thereaux, Alan Brown.
+  - Key Word: Distributed Ledger Technology; Video Content Hashing.
+  - <details><summary>Digest</summary> We present ARCHANGEL; a novel distributed ledger based system for assuring the long-term integrity of digital video archives.
+First, we describe a novel deep network architecture for computing compact temporal content hashes (TCHs) from audio-visual streams with durations of minutes or hours.
+Our TCHs are sensitive to accidental or malicious content modification (tampering) but invariant to the codec used to encode the video.
+This is necessary due to the curatorial requirement for archives to format shift video over time to ensure future accessibility.
+Second, we describe how the TCHs (and the models used to derive them) are secured via a proof-of-authority blockchain distributed across multiple independent archives.

 ## Others